markramach/vault-spring-boot-starter/README.md

 ### App ID Authentication

-An alternate authentication option is (App ID)[https://www.vaultproject.io/docs/auth/app-id.html].
+An alternate authentication option is [App ID](https://www.vaultproject.io/docs/auth/app-id.html).
 This authentication strategy uses 2 pieces of information, an application ID and a user ID.
 Typically the user ID is only available to the host running the application.
 This starter project creates a HMAC value using all the resources from the application classpath to dynamically create that unique identifier.
 The user ID is then pushed to vault with the corresponding application ID allowing this version of our application access to secrets.

 In order to use this authentication type, let first create a token that can be used to push the application ID and user ID to vault.